GabrielDWu/GabrielDWu.github.io/_posts/2021-12-27-flipping-coins.markdown

 # Conclusion

 The algorithm presented here computes the expected number of coin flips required to achieve a given string in $$O(n)$$ time.
-I am sure that I am not the first person to have thought of this problem, but as far as I know this is the first instance of a linear-time algorithm to solve it -- although if you find this on some old AtCoder contest, please let me know...
-I wouldn't be surprised :).
+After writing this, many articles on this problem were brought to my attention which use similar techniques.
+My favorite is [this](https://jeremykun.com/2014/03/03/martingales-and-the-optional-stopping-theorem/) explanation of viewing the problem through the lens of a fair casino.
+Also, it was pointed out that this problem has a strong connection to [autocorrelation polynomials](https://en.wikipedia.org/wiki/Autocorrelation_%28words%29).
 Thank you for reading!

 [Here](/assets/flipping_coins.cpp) is my final code (the answer is outputted modulo $$10^9 + 7$$).